History of Naples: Roman era

 Naples was the only city of the Western Roman world to host games in honour of Augustus.
 This was not so much due to the Emperor's personal influence or for any political agenda, but rather to the city's Greek culture.
 In fact, during the general decline of Hellenism in Magna Graecia and Sicily, Neapolis was still using the Greek language, institutions, cults, rites and customs.
 As such Neapolis could be considered the metropolis of Western Hellenism during the first period of the Roman Empire.

-The games were held every 5 years and attracted contestants from all over the empire.
-Augustus attended in 14 AD.
+According to a Naples website, the games continued for several centuries, as evidenced by the names recorded on the portico and temple associated with the games, revealed by modern construction excavations.
+While the source cites that athletic winners received a wheat-stalk wreath, monetary prizes were awarded for musical and theatrical performances.
+Athletic events included stadium races, pentathlon, wrestling, boxing, pancratium, and acrobatics.
+Music and theatrical events included flute, kithara, poetry, comedy, tragedy, and pantomime.

 The pleasant climate made it a renowned resort, as recounted by Virgil and manifested in the numerous luxurious villas that lined the coast from the Gulf of Pozzuoli to the Sorrentine peninsula.
 Lucullus built a vast villa estate here covering large parts of what would become the later city.
 The famous district of Posillipo takes its name from the ruins of Villa Pausílypon, meaning, in Greek, "a pause, or respite, from worry".
 Romans connected the city to the rest of Italy with their famous roads, excavated galleries to link Naples to Pozzuoli, enlarged the port, and added public baths and aqueducts to improve the quality of life in Naples.
 The city was also celebrated for its many feasts and spectacles.

 Further set-backs occurred with the earthquakes of 62 and 64 AD and the eruption of Vesuvius in 79.

 According to legend, the saints Peter and Paul came to the city to preach.
 Christians had a prominent role in the late years of the Roman Empire, and there are several notable catacombs, especially in the northern part of the city.
 The first palæo-Christian basilicas were built next to the entrances to the catacombs.
 The greatly popular patron of the city, San Gennaro (St. Januarius), was decapitated in nearby Pozzuoli in 305, and, since the 5th century, he has been commemorated by the basilica of San Gennaro extra Moenia.
 The Cathedral of Naples is also dedicated to St. Gennaro.

 It was in Naples, in Lucullus's villa in what is now the Castel dell'Ovo, that Romulus Augustulus, the last nominal western emperor, was exiled after being deposed in 476.